patrickloughrey/ethereum-bike-registry/README.md

 ## Ethereum Bike Registry Dapp
 ### Overview
 A bike registry Dapp built on the Ethereum blockchain using Solidity, Truffle, JavaScript, & Bootstrap.
 The bike registry Dapp will let a bike store register customer's bikes.
-This will consist of giving each of the bikes in their store a unique bike identification number.
+This will consist of giving each of the bikes in the store a unique bike identification number.
 The Bike store can also transfer ownership of a bicycle to another valid Ethereum address.

 ---

 ### Setting up the Environment
-In order to set up our project properly, we first need to install a Truffle Box has a starting off point:
+In order to set up the project properly, you first need to install a Truffle Box:

 1. Install Truffle: